 1 Units defined in COSPAR ISTP Panel on Radiation Belt Environmental Modeling (PRBEM) standards (Bourdarie, 2012))

-2 PAP and PAPAP designations are not part of the NASA Data level specification but are included since they represent additional Level 3 production segments for the RBSPICE production system and have alternative data organization strategies.
+2 PAP and PAPAP designations are not part of the NASA Data level specification but are included since they represent additional RBSPICE Level 3 data products have alternative data organization strategies.

 3 L4 PSD was an originally proposed data product but due to limitation of resources is not currently planned for production.

-Production of each NASA data level in the RBSPICE SOC occurred as a set of dependent steps with all data products for any particular day being generated for each production segment (NASA data level) prior to the products being generated for subsequent segments, e.g., Telemetry->L0->L1->L2->L3->L4.
-In addition, for the broader segment definitions, the L3 data production was broken into additional enhanced products based upon a specific team-defined set of binning algorithms.
-The primary L3 data product is comprised of the L2 differential flux along with the pitch angles of each telescope and magnetic ephemeris coordinate information taken directly from the ECT MagEphem data product [Reeves et al., 2021].